 Organizations submitting proposals must be able to meet the following timeline.

-- October 18, 2018: In-person meet and greet with project group members (location TBD).
+- October 17, 2019: In-person meet and greet between Leadership Cumberland students and nonprofit project leaders (location TBD).